-Primary Aldosteronism is Commonly Misdiagnosed
+Primary Aldosteronism is Commonly Missed or Misdiagnosed

 As the disease progresses, your blood tests may show elevated blood sugar when fasting (i.e., impaired fasting glucose), or other early signs of diabetes.
 You may have an abnormal EKG, or an echocardiogram may indicate Left Ventricular Hypertrophy (LVH).
 Your kidney functions may decline, and you may develop chronic kidney disease.

 Since each of these conditions are relatively common and can have other causes, they are usually treated separately without any connection to primary aldosteronism.
-Patients are sent to separate specialists without team-based coordination of their care, and on the long road to a belated diagnosis of PA, they are unsuccessfully treated for widely differing disorders while primary aldosteronism remains ignored.
+Patients are sent to separate specialists without team-based coordination of their care, and on the long road to a belated diagnosis of PA, they are unsuccessfully treated for widely differing disorders while hyperaldosteronism remains ignored.

 - Reduced resistance to stress, and

+Primary aldosteronism affects potassium channels.
 The sodium reabsorption caused by excess aldosterone is accompanied by potassium loss.
 The greater the loss, the more intense symptoms are:

-- Muscle cramps, or even spasms and paralysis.
+- Muscle cramps, or even spasms and paralysis,

 Some patients report difficulty maintaining sufficient magnesium levels, and find that increasing their magnesium intake improves their potassium levels.
 In response to sodium reabsorption, the kidneys also release hydrogen.
 Because hydrogen must be tightly controlled to maintain optimal acid balance, the body compensates for the loss of hydrogen with an increase in bicarbonate.
 The mechanism is called alkalosis, and patients with PA who are subject to it often experience shallow breathing.

-- Chest tightness, chest discomfort,
+- Chest discomfort,

-- Pain, numbness, tingling in the extremities,
+- Pain, numbness, tingling in the extremities, and

 - Dry mouth,